ginjo/rfid_arduino/README.md

 # rfid_arduino

-RFID controlled switching with bluetooth admin and tunable settings
+RFID controlled switching for Arduino, with Bluetooth admin and tunable settings.

+README coming soon...
+Meanwhile, see devnotes.txt and parts.txt for more info.